An Easy One Day Blue Mountains Itinerary

 If you have more time, we suggest an overnight stay – or a repeat visit – there is so much to see and do in the Blue Mountains you will want to return.

-- Tick off all the key sites on this one day Blue Mountains itinerary
+- Tick off all the key sites on this Blue Mountains Day Trip

 - Getting to the Blue Mountains by train